JabRef/jabref/PRIVACY.md

 ### Storing information

-JabRef does not store any personal information, except:
+JabRef only stores the following personal information locally on your computer:

 - Your proxy username and password, if you decide to store them (by default *disabled*).
 - Any personal API key you use to access third party online services (by default *disabled*).